quantumarmadillo/quantumarmadillo/SETUP.md

 SETUP for Olympus WS-821, WS-822, or WS-823

+DO NOT MODIFY IT.
+IT WORKS PERFECTLY ALREADY.

 1. Create MUSIC folder on your computer.
 2. Add 198 folders into MUSIC folder. [because of memory limits]
    - Up to 200 MP3s in each folder.